siderolabs/talos/website/content/v1.2/reference/kernel.md

   This will create a bond interface named `bond1` with `eth3` and `eth4` as slaves and set the bond mode to `802.3ad`, the transmit hash policy to `layer2+3` and bond interface MTU to 1450.

+#### `vlan`

+  The interface vlan configuration.

+  Full documentation is available in the [Dracut kernel docs](https://man7.org/linux/man-pages/man7/dracut.cmdline.7.html).

+  Talos will use the `vlan=` kernel parameter if supplied to set the initial vlan configuration.
+  This parameter is useful in environments where the switch ports are VLAN tagged with no native VLAN.

+  Only one vlan can be configured at this stage.

+  An example of a vlan configuration including static ip configuration:

+  `vlan=eth0.100:eth0 ip=172.20.0.2::172.20.0.1:255.255.255.0::eth0.100:::::`

+  This will create a vlan interface named `eth0.100` with `eth0` as the underlying interface and set the vlan id to 100 with static IP 172.20.0.2/24 and 172.20.0.1 as default gateway.

 #### `panic`

   The amount of time to wait after a panic before a reboot is issued.